‘Teen Mom 2’ Dad Javi Marroquin Speaks Out About Kailyn Lowry Divorce After Protection From Abuse Order

 “Unfortunately, I never got to have a conversation with [Javi Marroquin] about it,” she said.

-Javi Marroquin’s former wife suggested that they were not on good terms prior to her pregnancy announcement and on Teen Mom 2 Season 7B, fans watched as they came to blows after Marroquin returned home from his deployment in Qatar to find another man at the home he shared with his former wife during their 3-year marriage.
+Javi Marroquin’s former wife suggested that they were not on good terms prior to her pregnancy announcement and on Teen Mom 2 Season 7B, fans watched as they came to blows after Marroquin returned home from his deployment in Qatar to find another man at the home he shared with his former wife during their three-year marriage.

 Javi Marroquin and his ex-wife, Kailyn Lowry, are expected to return to MTV later this year in Teen Mom 2 Season 8.
 However, at this point, MTV has not yet officially confirmed the series’ renewal.